Level crossings by country: Thailand

-Thailand crossings have two flashing lights that slowly flash, and are also equipped with alarms.
+Thai crossings have two flashing lights that slowly flash, and are also equipped with bells.
 Each crossing that has gates has two yellow-orange strobe lights for better visibility when the gates are active.
 Most crossings have large flexible gates that fully block traffic from going around but other locations may use shorter gate arms.
-At many locations, the alarm continues to sound for the duration of the gates being closed but at other crossings, the alarm only sounds when the gates are closing and opening.
+At many locations, the bells continues to sound for the duration of the gates being closed but at other crossings, the bells only sounds when the gates are closing and opening.